Team-Penguinos/ggTracker/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User sees an app icon on the home screen and a styled launch screen.
+* User can view and scroll through
 * User can login.
 * User can logout.
+* User can stay logged in acros
 * User can add a game to their game list.
 * User can mark the progress they have made through a game.
 * User can view their game list.